Published On: Jul 18 2011 01:10:06 PM CDTUpdated On: Jan 07 2015 01:00:00 AM CST

 Elizabeth Berkley played the straight-laced, brainy Jessica "Jessie" Mrytle Spano.

 Berkley starred in the "Donnie Darko" sequel "S. Darko" and appeared in the TV dramas "CSI: Miami" and "The L Word."
 Berkley also starred as stripper Nomi Malone in the critically-maligned drama "Showgirls" in 1995.
 In 2013, she appeared as a contestant on the 17th season of "Dancing with the Stars," finishing in sixth place with her professional dancer partner Valentin Chmerkovskiy.
+She also made a cameo in a 2014 episode of the sitcom "Melissa & Joey" alongside fellow 1990s teen stars Melissa Joan Hart and Joey Lawrence.

 Lark Voorhies played Lisa Turtle, the fashion-crazed girl who was also the unwanted object of Screech's affections.